vualidon/ColiVara/readme.md

 ## PaliAPI

-An end to end RAG web applcation for Colipali-based RAG system.
+A document retrieval API with ColiPali as the backend.

 Components:

-1. Embeddings Service
+1. Embeddings Service.
+Currently running as a seperate serverless function.
+Repo: [embeddings-service](https://github.com/tjmlabs/colipali-embeddings)

-2. Postgres DB with pgvector extension
+2. Postgres DB with pgvector extension for storing embeddings.

-3. Create Collection, Upsert, Delete, Search, Update, Delete Collection
+3. REST API for CRUD operations on collections and documents

 ### Models: